gravitational/gravity/docs/5.x/terraform.md

 * `forward_agent` - Enable ssh agent forwarding for tsh sessions.
 Default: false
 * `allow` - Map of allowed conditions for this role.
     - `logins` - List of logins that the user can login as.
-    - `namespaces` - TODO(knisbet) how do we use namespaces in the role context?
     - `node_labels` - Map of key=value pairs that identify nodes user is able to access via tsh.
     - `rule` - A map of rules to apply to the condition.
 Multiple rules can be created.
         - `resources` - A list of resources that this rule applies to: